tamago-labs/sui-mcp-client/README.md

 | `sui_get_swap_quote` | Get a quote for swapping tokens | "If I want to swap 10 SUI for NAVI, how much NAVI will I get?" |
 | `sui_swap_tokens` | Swap tokens on Cetus Aggregator | "Swap 10 SUI to NAVI now" |

+## zkLogin Transaction Flow

+When a user operates in zkLogin mode using an MCP-compatible AI client:

+1. The client pushes a transaction request to the backend.

+2. The transaction is stored in the database with a pending status.

+3. The user can visit the dashboard to manually approve the transaction using their zkLogin-authenticated session.

 ## License
 This project is licensed under the MIT License.